Artists often compile a few self portraits throughout their creative journey.

 “I paint self-portraits because I am so often alone, because I am the person I know best”

 what would you guess I was feeling,

 For each self-portrait, the artist must ask: What expression, pose, style of dress, background, colour, etc. best express the real me?
 Or perhaps it is the final picture that reveals to the artists who they are.
 After years of work, artist often ends up with a compilation of portraits essentially showing their life.

 “If you cannot capture the essence of your own self, how are you to capture the essence of someone else?”

 Quoted by : Bridget Brow

 There’s something about portraiture which resonates deeply with me.
-When completing a portrait, I aim to bring out the essence of a person.
-It is my intention for the portrait to bear a likeness not only to the person’s features but also their character.
+When completing a portrait, I aim to bring out the essence of the person.
+It is my intention for the portrait to bear a likeness not only to the person’s features but also their character and spirit.